Willyb15/coffee-express/README.md

 #DC Roasters Coffee Beans E-Commerce Site
 ##Built with Angular.js and Express.js
+##Tried to step by Step record of project.
+Getting pretty long.
+But, this is for me, NOT YOU!
 ##Got Express up and running and put compass in there - See other readme's for full instruction on installing Express
 ```
 express coffee blah blah blah